 Let me go into a bit more detail.
 The film looks great, and the vast number of different locations, some new (like Titan, Thanos’ homeworld), some familiar (like Knowhere from Guardians 1), are all brilliantly created and all have a suitably different feel from each other.
-It is really nice to see a superhero film that only spends 10 minutes in New York, not the whole bloody runtime.
+It is refreshing to see a superhero film that only spends 10 minutes in New York, not the whole bloody runtime.
 The direction is pretty flawless, and the fight scenes are all very well choreographed (a refreshing change, as the fight scenes in Spider-man and to a lesser extent Thor: Ragnarok and Black Panther were not particularly great).
 The script is full of witty lines and seems to know when to dial down the humour (though there’s still a few too many quips mid-fight scene) and the plot is straightforward enough that you can probably follow it as long as you’ve seen at least half the previous avengers films.
 The only letdown on the production side is the soundtrack, but that’s what happens when you hire Alan Silvestri.
 Given the number of good composers Marvel has used for its 19 films, why they picked him is beyond me.
 The score is very generic, and not remotely memorable.
 It serves its purpose during the action scenes, but does nothing to heighten the tension and really fails to hammer home the impact of the various death scenes or the ending sequence.

 Superhero team-ups always get a LOT of mileage from seeing the various heroes or hero groups interact.
 Seeing Iron Man, Thor and Cap meet up and lock horns for the first time was one of the best things about the original Avengers, and its the same story here, as the two factions from civil war regroup and meet Doctor Strange and the Guardians of the Galaxy for the first time.
 Watching Star-Lord and Tony Stark bicker or Thor bonding with Rocket Raccoon was fantastic, as was seeing the developing relationships between Quill and Gamora and Vision and Scarlet Witch.
-Not all the characters got a huge chance to shine (mostly the ones who survived the ending, which is understandable as you’d expect them to have a large role in Avengers 4) but it was very nice to see some of the supporting characters come to the fore.
+Not all the characters got a huge chance to shine (the ones who miss out are mostly those who survive the ending, which is understandable as you’d expect them to have a large role in Avengers 4) but it was very nice to see some of the supporting characters come to the fore.
 War Machine and Falcon had some particularly epic fight scenes, while Beneditch Cumberbatch was stealing every scene he was in as Doctor Strange (who came off much better here, interacting with others, than he did in his own movie) helped by some spectacular magical moves done by him and Wong.

 So the fun’s still there.
 Let’s move on to Thanos and the Black Order.
 The problem both previous avengers films (and most marvel films in general) have had is that the villains haven’t been that engaging, and the heroes have all too often found themselves facing easily defeatable CGI armies (let’s be honest, the Chitauri sucked and Ultron’s minions were weak as hell).
 This film finally broke the mold.
 Thanos’ minions actually provided some genuine challenge to the Avengers (though predictably still couldn’t kill any of them).
-That said, Cull Obsidian, Ebony Maw, Proxima Midnight and Corvus Glaive (none of which are referred to by name) were suitably menacing and physically imposing enough to provide a challenge that the avengers needed before Thanos shows up.
+That said, Cull Obsidian, Ebony Maw, Proxima Midnight and Corvus Glaive (none of which are referred to by name in the movie) were suitably menacing and physically imposing enough to provide a challenge that the avengers needed before Thanos shows up.

 Moving on to Thanos himself, Josh Brolin gives a powerhouse of a performance to establish Thanos as one of the all-time great supervillains of cinema.
 Thanos is mutli-faceted, layered and has the depth that so many Marvel villains have lacked.
 He isn’t entirely unsympathetic either, despite the devastation he causes in this film, and his motives are actually well explained and understandable, which was always my biggest worry about him.
 He needed a better reason than lust-for-power or petty vengeance, which have been done to death at this point, and the writers delivered.
 The infinity stones gave him some pretty cool abilities too, which helped the fight scenes immeasurably.
 Thanos beating down Hulk and holding his own against entire groups of heroes at a time really helped establish him as a credible, juggernaut of a threat.
 The visible increase in his power with each additional infinity stone was equally well done.
 It was particularly nice to see his relationship with Gamora fully explored, which gave Brolin and Saldana some great material to work with.
 While Guardians had delved into this to an extent, it helps explain the edge Gamora’s character had at the beginning and gives Thanos some extra depth as a character.

 So we have a great, well developed, villain with actual depth.
 So why doesn’t this film work perfectly?
 Because of the way the MCU works.
 There’s little to no point killing characters we know have to return for Guardians 3 or the Doctor Strange, Black Panther and Spider-Man sequels.
 Notice how every character who dies in the final sequence is one almost certain to be resurrected in the sequel.
 That makes it kind of hard to feel anything about the film’s cliffhanger.
 Aside from Vision, Loki and Heimdall, I doubt anyone who died in this film will stay dead.
 If say, Stark, Thor or Cap had disintegrated i’d feel a lot more sad and concerned (because their contracts are all up after Avengers 4 so there’s no gurantees they’d be back).
 Equally, you can’t really have the MCU carry on as normal with half the universe wiped out – humour based flicks like Ant-Man, Guardians and Thor: Ragnarok won’t really work with that as a backdrop.
-So it seems nigh inevitable this movies ending will be completely undone in the sequel, which, to me anyway, makes it feel a lot less impactful.
+So it seems nigh inevitable this movie’s ending will be completely undone in the sequel, which, to me anyway, makes it feel a lot less impactful.

 Another problem the film has is it’s predictability.
 All the major deaths are signposted well in advance or were generally predictable (i.e. Heimdall’s an expendable character, Loki’s run his course, Vision has an Infinity Stone in his head etc.).
 That said, Gamora and Vision’s deaths were pretty impactful, mainly because of the performances of Saldana, Brolin, Paul Bettany and Elizabeth Olsen.
 The largest problem, however, is that Thanos’ victory seems inevitable throughout (both because of the way the film plays out and the fact we know there’s a directly linked sequel).
 The fact no avengers die during the battles in New York or Wakanda just signposts the fact that things are going to go very, VERY wrong at the end, which undermines any uncertainty the audience may have had about how things are going to play out.
-The Wakanda battle does work better than the equivalent ones in New York or Sokovia, mainly because the CGI is more convincing and the fight scenes are larger and better choreographed, but it was stretching the limits of believability that no main cast members fell during it due to the sheer amount of chaos.
+The Wakanda battle does work better than the equivalent ones in New York or Sokovia in previous films, mainly because the CGI is more convincing and the fight scenes are larger and better choreographed, but it was stretching the limits of believability that no main cast members fell during it due to the sheer amount of chaos.

 Overall, the cast are great, the fight scenes are the best Marvel’s had in a long time and Thanos is a marvellous villain.
-But the whole thing’s undermined by a lack of predictability – the Red Skull cameo is a nice touch but its the only time the film surprised me.
+But the whole thing’s undermined by a lack of unpredictability – the Red Skull cameo is a nice touch but its the only time the film surprised me.
 Alan Silvestri’s rather generic soundtrack really isn’t up to much either.
 Why they picked him over Tyler Bates (Guardians) or Brian Tyler (Thor) is beyond me.
 I’d still say its the best of the three Avengers films – its got more gravitas than Age of Ultron and the plot and script are more interesting than Avengers Assemble.
 But it falls short of Marvel’s best efforts, and is a very good film rather than the great one I hoped it would be.